 What is mediation?

-Mediation is a voluntary and confidential process provided by the Office of the Vice President and Associate Provost for Diversity for faculty and administrators who are interested in managing or resolving conflict.
+Mediation is a voluntary and confidential process provided by the Office of the Dean of Faculties for faculty and administrators who are interested in managing or resolving conflict.
 It is a process in which individuals strive to find mutually satisfactory management or resolution of their dispute.
 A dispute can be a disagreement, difference of opinion, conflict of opinion, or conflict.
 Volunteer mediators help the disputants engage in dialogue and, if they choose, reach a written memorandum of understanding.
 The mediator skill set includes managing strong emotions, moving from positions to interests and needs, finding common ground, active listening, conflict resolution, creativity, and using a guided process for mediation.

 Why do we need mediation?